Apple Walnut Butternut Squash

 Stir well and warm over low heat until rice and turkey are heated through (do not boil once the meat has been added or it will shred).

-I have made this recipe several times now and everyone loves it.
-In fact, it is now a winter tradition.
+Everyone loves this soup, and it is now a winter tradition.
 So, the next time you roast a turkey, be sure to save the bones for stock and put aside some leftover meat for this rich hearty soup!

 Notes ♪♫ Is there a difference between stock and broth?
 Yes, there is!
 A broth is made with meat and/or vegetables simmered together.
 A stock on the other hand always begins with the bones, usually roasted first and then simmered low and slow until every bit of goodness is extracted.
 Broth is a clear liquid, while stock has a thick, gelatinous consistency.
 Learn more here.